Doctorate Degree Instructors

 In addition to offering private flute instruction, Mrs. Melvin teaches early childhood music to preschool age students.
 Proficient in the Music for Little Mozarts Curriculum, Nika leads group music classes for students under the age of 5.
 Parents are delighted to see their pre-k children progress in their understanding of the foundations of music, under Miss Nika's tutelage.

 After the completion of her degree, Mrs. Melvin intends to continue teaching at Conservatory of the Ozarks with the intent of helping individuals learn and become a part of the world of music.
+Students who take flute lessons with Miss Nika will enjoy her free spirit and calm presence during lessons.

-Joanne Moore, art instructor
+Joanne Moore, Apprentice art instructor

 Joanne Moore teaches art lessons at Conservatory of the Ozarks in Springfield, Missouri.
 Joanne is proficient in drawing, painting, color and mixed media.
 A flexible and responsible instructor, Mrs. Moore enjoys working with students of all ages.